 firepower# show running-config class-map ! class-map inspection_default match default-inspection-traffic class-map tcp_bypass match access-list TCP_Bypass ! firepower# show running-config policy-map ! policy-map type inspect dns preset_dns_map parameters message-length maximum client auto message-length maximum 512 no tcp-inspection policy-map type inspect ip-options UM_STATIC_IP_OPTIONS_MAP parameters eool action allow nop action allow router-alert action allow policy-map global_policy class inspection_default inspect dns preset_dns_map inspect ftp inspect h323 h225 inspect h323 ras inspect rsh inspect rtsp inspect sqlnet inspect skinny inspect sunrpc inspect xdmcp inspect sip inspect netbios inspect tftp inspect icmp inspect icmp error inspect ip-options UM_STATIC_IP_OPTIONS_MAP class class-default set connection advanced-options UM_STATIC_TCP_MAP policy-map tcp_bypass_policy class tcp_bypass set connection advanced-options tcp-state-bypass !

-To troubleshoot this feature, these commands result helpful.
+To troubleshoot this feature, these commands result in helpful.

 - show conn [detail] Shows connection information.
 Detailed information uses flags to indicate special connection characteristics.
 For example, the “b” flag indicates traffic subject to TCP State Bypass